vkenn/usiu_hackathon/design/README.md

 - A mobile app with features such as consultations, symptom checker powered by AI, drug delivery with possible collaboration with existing partners.
 - A web app with the same functionality.
 - Patient data stored on secure systems, possibly powered by emerging technologies like Blockchain.
+- Awarding of points to users (patients); once users accumulate a certain threshold of points they receive an incentive in terms of a free doctor's appointment and checkup and/or discounted or free issuance of their required medication with a partnered pharmacy.